Want to be involved in shaping health & social care services in Oldham?

-- Invites to take part in monitoring of the CCG like EDS2 (learn more about that here)
+- Invites to take part in the evaluation of our work, like EDS2 (learn more about that here (External Website)

-Plus many other opportunities to hear you thoughts and experiences on the services we commission, If you would like to be involved in the Health Huddle click here to register your details or give us a call on 0161 622 6617.
+Plus many other opportunities to share your thoughts and experiences on the services we commission, If you would like to be involved in the Health Huddle click here to register your details or give us a call on 0161 622 6617.
 You will then receive regular information tailored to your interests.

 To understand what is important to them and how they would like to be engaged.
 Targeted groups include young Asian men, remote Saddleworth villages, white working class communities and people with learning disabilities.
 We are planning on working with the Polish and African communities.

 If you would like us to come and talk to your group, give a presentation or attend an event, click here or give us a call on 0161 622 6617 and our engagement team will be in touch.

-We are always interested to hear your stories, both good and bad, of using NHS services.
-Patient stories are regularly presented at our Governing Body meetings.
+We are always interested to hear your experiences, both good and bad, of using NHS services.
+Patient stories are regularly presented at our Governing Body meetings and Quality Assurance meetings.
 We have also produced videos featuring local people with long term conditions, talking about their lives, their care and how services can be more joined up.

 Join the Patient Participation Group (PPG) Network

 The monthly meetings are scheduled in the evenings.
-To find out more about the network please email us here or give us a call on 0161 622 6617
+To find out more about the network please email us here or give us a call on 0161 622 6617.

 Get social with us!